-- School participated in kindness activities worked individually and by class - Safe Schools Committee conducted a climate survey in the fall, and found results that seemed to predict COVID had an impact on the well-being of many of our j/i students - Fitbits were purchased for the j/i division and step competitions as well as mood reflections were conducted to see if being more active was supporting more positive feelings for students (also helped with conversations/fun competitions between classes etc) - Indigenous teachings and practices continue to be incorporated into classroom activities to support social and emotional well-being - The seven grandfather teachings are highlighted and promoted throughout the year and displayed in the wall art in the main hallway. - Pilot project for Land Based Learning using the Tiny Forest Academy was implemented in Fall of 2019 and was very well received.
-Continuation of the program was not possible due to strike action and Covid restriction but has laid a good foundation for teaching staff to feel more comfortable bringing the students outdoors for learning.
-Intentions to create outdoor classrooms are in the works. - Life Promotion, Suicide Prevention, Intervention and Response Protocol has been reviewed with staff.
-Mental Health Lead continues to be available for risk assessments and connection to community supports. - Training completed for MHL and SSW in online counselling interventions (BRISC/BDI) including review of suicide protocol and changes required during online learning.
-All staff were involved in a review of online protocols.
+- School participated in kindness activities worked individually and by class. - Safe Schools Committee conducted a climate survey in the fall, and found results that seemed to predict COVID had an impact on the well-being of many of our J/I students - This year's climate survey indicated greater resiliency in our students. - Fitbits redistributed for the J/I division and step competitions as well as mood reflections were conducted to see if being more active was supporting more positive feelings for students (also helped with conversations/fun competitions between classes, etc.). - Evidence provided supports the connection between mental health and movement. - Indigenous teachings and practices continue to be incorporated into classroom activities to support social and emotional well-being. - The seven grandfather teachings are highlighted and promoted throughout the year and displayed in the wall art in the main hallway. - Pilot project for Land Based Learning using the Tiny Forest Academy was implemented in Fall of 2019 and was very well received.
+Continuation of the program for all classes. - Intermediate classes took part in activities offered through Awenda Park. - Life Promotion, Suicide Prevention, Intervention and Response Protocol has been updated and reviewed with staff.
+Mental Health Lead (MHL) continues to be available for risk assessments and connection to community support. - Tragic Events protocol updated and reviewed with staff.
+Implemented protocol successfully following the death of Elder Two Dogs, Ken Fraser.
+Partnered successfully with Jon Limmer and Seasons Centre for Grieving Children to provide a safe space for children to express grief and get support. - MHL providing review of tragic events and updated suicide protocol with community partners who support those protocols such as Seasons Centre for Grieving Children staff. - Partnership with Big Brothers/Big Sisters Mentor program, supporting students who can benefit and increase resilience through that program (8 students). - Partnership with at school counseling service with Kinark formalized through development of a Memorandum of Understanding (MOU).

-- Tragic Events protocol created and reviewed with staff.
-Implemented protocol successfully this year following the death of Elder Two Dogs, Ken Fraser.
-Partnered successfully with Jon Limmer and Seasons Centre for Grieving Children to provide a safe space for children to express grief and get support. - MHL providing review of tragic events and updated suicide protocol with community partners who support those protocols such as Seasons Centre for Grieving Children staff. - Partnership with Big Brothers/Big Sisters Mentor program, supporting students who can benefit and increase resilience through that program (8 students) - Partnership with Kinark formalized through development of an MOU. and the provision of weekly counselling at Burkevale for students with well being and mental health needs no services provided to date were to start after break - staff member (MHL) participation in the COMPASS group that meets in Midland monthly to support community partnerships and awareness of community supports.
-Not happening due to COVID - but still able to access group via email - Participation in Bell Let's Talk day and Anti-Bullying days and Mental Health Week with a variety of activities across the school, and for May 2020/21 Mental Health week, activities will be offered online. - A community volunteer continues to facilitate the Roots of Empathy program for grade 5 students at Burkevale PSS (didn't happen due to COVID hoping for next year) - Two more staff have been trained to provide Rainbows programming that supports students experiencing loss. (death of a loved one, separation of parents etc.) Small group programming is currently taking place during break times. (not happening - can't mix cohorts) - Ongoing development of staff capacity to support equity, mental health and well being of all students, including mental health awareness and understanding of functions of behaviour as communication.
-Specific PD on ASD/ABA and how to support students at school is ongoing with the addition of training in collaborative problem solving.
-2020/21 staff training focused on equity and mental health, and were provided with a variety of classroom friendly resources to use with students. - June 26, 2020 27 staff participated in a Social Emotional Learning workshop to support return to school in Sept. - MHL and SSW provide support and presentations to classrooms as requested. - School social worker (SSW) joined in Jan.
-2021 and is providing direct services to students and consultation to families and staff.
-MHL continues to consult with families and staff as needed. - Two comfort dogs are trained and working at the school.
+- Staff member (MHL) participation in the COMPASS group that meets in Midland (regrouping following COVID break) to support community partnerships and awareness of community support.
+Not happening due to COVID but still able to access the group via email. - Participation in Bell Let's Talk day and Anti-Bullying days and Mental Health Week with a variety of activities across the school, and for May 2021/22 Mental Health week, activities will be offered to staff to do in class and community partners from Youth Hub are available to do presentations in classes. - Ongoing development of staff capacity to support equity, mental health and well being of all students, including mental health awareness and understanding of functions of behaviour as communication.
+Specific PD on supporting children/youth with complex needs via 12 week proficiency training in collaborative problem solving.
+2020-22 staff training focused on equity and mental health, and were provided with a variety of classroom friendly resources to use with students. - School Social Worker (SSW) joined in January 2021 and is providing direct services to students and consultation to families and staff.
+SSW also provides Mindful Meals program in classrooms during nutritional breaks.
+MHL provides supervision for SSW and continues to consult with families and staff as needed. - MHL and SSW provide support and presentations to classrooms as requested. - One comfort dogs are trained and working at the school.
 Students can access Paw Passes to support their well-being.
-Covid impact not happening - Student council is active this year and is open to any students who wish to participate not able to meet with different cohorts - Partnered with the local HOPE program to offer an online family wellness night, 25 families attended and approximately 50 students, 140 families received wellness kits and mental health information that they could use at home.
+COVID impact put on hold, began again spring of 2022. - Student council is active this year and is open to any students who wish to participate not able to meet with different cohorts until spring 2022.